-What do I earn per £1 spent on the card?
+What do I earn per £1 spent on the free Virgin credit card?

 The number of miles you earn per month is restricted to your credit limit.
-For example, if you have a limit of £10,000 then you will only earn miles on the first £10,000 of your spending each month.
-This only impacts the small number of people who pay down their account during the month and then run it up again.
+For example, if you have a limit of £10,000 then you will only earn points on the first £10,000 of your spending each month.
+This only impacts the small number of people who would otherwise pay down their account during the month and then run it up again.

 What is a Virgin Point worth?